eucalyptus/euca-demo/doc/install-us-sba-5-manual.md

-# Manual Installation Procedure for 5-Node (4+1) POC (region mjcc-sba-1)
+# Installation Procedure for region us-sba-5
+## 5-Node (4+1) Hybrid (Virtual/Physical) POC

-This document describes the manual procedure to setup region mjcc-sba-1, based partially on the "4-node reference architecture", with 1 Node Controller.
+This document describes the manual procedure to install region us-sba-5.mjcconsulting.com, based partially on the "4-node reference architecture", with 3 Cloud-level hosts, 1 Cluster-level host, and 1 Node Controller, in MCrawford's home virtualization environment.

 However, this variant will use KVM virtualization on one physical host to create the 4 control-plane nodes as KVM virtual machines using libvirt, but